 Policy 5.6A.2.
 Operate as an integral part of the state aviation system.
-The airport shall operate as an integral part of the Florida Aviation system as administered by the FDOT.
+The airport Witham Field shall operate as an integral part of the Florida Aviation system as administered by the FDOT.

 Policy 5.6A.3.
 Operate in conformance with state and federal regulations.
-Martin County shall operate all airport facilities in conformance with applicable state and federal regulations.
+Martin County shall operate all airport facilities Witham Field in conformance with applicable state and federal regulations.

 Policy 5.6A.4.
 Operate and construct airport facilities consistent with the County Code.
-In constructing or operating airport-related facilities, the County, lessee or any agent responsible for providing services at airport facilities shall abide by the CGMP of the County and the City of Stuart (where appropriate), especially the coastal management, land use, conservation, aviation and traffic circulation elements.
+In constructing or operating airport-related facilities, the County, lessee or any agent responsible for providing services at airport facilities Witham Field shall abide by the CGMP of the County and the City of Stuart (where appropriate), especially the constant mManagement, Future Land Use, conservation and Open Space, and Transportation aviation and traffic circulation eElements.

 Policy 5.6A.5.
 Coordinate road improvements and development.
-The Airport Department shall coordinate all related roadway improvements and development activities at the airport with the Growth Management Department, all involved agencies and concerned members of the public.
+The Airport Director Department shall coordinate all related roadway improvements and development activities at the airport Witham Field with the Growth Management Department, all involved agencies, and concerned members of the public.